 ROSL has many active member circles, and there are a broad range of activities available throughout the year.
 Most famous is the annual members’ afternoon tea at the House of Lords – this apparently is pretty normal when your patron is Her Majesty the Queen and the President is The Rt Hon the Lord Luce.

 ROSL also boasts an additional clubhouse in Edinburgh – should any members be travelling north for the winter.
 Even this clubhouse has a restaurant, a bar, elegant sitting rooms and members’ bedrooms.
+[2019 UPDATE: The Edinburgh club house has been sold and a deal has been reached with the Royal Scots Club for the use of their clubhouse]

 Membership is open to Commonwealth nationals – with an associate membership available to other nationals approved by the committee.
 A member must normally be proposed and seconded by two current members, but some members of selected clubs and professional bodies (including IoD) may be eligible for membership with a single member proposer and a non-member seconder.
 The same applies to overseas members.